drscotthawley/fad_pytorch/README.md

   Workaround: Just add the current node to your SLURM `--exclude` list, exit and retry.
 Note: it may take as many as 5 to 7 retries before you get a “good node”.
+- “FAD scores obtained from different embedding methods are *wildly* different!” …Yea.
+It’s not obvious that scores from different embedding methods should be comparable.
+Rather, compare different groups of audio files using the same embedding method, and/or check that FAD scores go *down* as similarity improves.
+- “FAD score for the same dataset repeated (twice) is not exactly zero!”
+  …Yea.
+There seems to be an uncertainty of around +/- 0.008.
+I’d say, don’t quote any numbers past the first decimal point.

 ## Contributing